The San Francisco Women’s Entrepreneurship Fund (SFWEF)

-Participants must be nominated by a technical assistance provider to be eligible.
+Participants must be nominated by a nonprofit organization that provides technical assistance to established and operating businesses in the city of San Francisco to be eligible.
 To nominate an entrepreneur, technical assistance providers should complete the following steps:

-- Submit a recommendation letter for women entrepreneurs that have been working with the provider for at least three months with a total of at least eight hours of business consulting.
-The letter should include, but not limited to:
+- Submit a nomination letter for women entrepreneurs that have been working with the provider for at least three months with a total of at least eight hours of business consulting.
+The letter should include, but not be limited to:

 a.
 Summary of the business to date,